Nshenyi Cultural Village Experience – All You Need To Know

-Visiting and staying at Nshenyi is the best way to have an insightful experience of the Ankole cultural encounter.
+Visiting and staying in Nshenyi village is the best way to have an insightful experience of the Ankole cultural encounter.
 The cultural village straddles at the center of three countries; Uganda, Rwanda and Tanzania.

-Uganda is an incredible East African country in the world worth a visit, great for cultural tours because of her rich culture due to the long list of tribes it houses, each with unique norms, beliefs and traditions.
-The Banyankole is one the tribes of the Bantu ethnic group which comprises of several tribes in Uganda, and is one of the few that have preserved its culture.
+Uganda is an incredible East African country in the world worth a visit, great for cultural tours because of its rich culture due to the long list of tribes it houses, each with unique norms, beliefs and traditions.
+The Banyankole is one of the tribes of the Bantu ethnic group which comprises of several tribes in Uganda and is one of the few that has preserved its culture.
 Nshenyi always waits to offer an introduction and details of the Ankole culture.

 If you want to know more about the Ankole culture in Uganda, a visit to Nshenyi village is the place to go.

 Nshyenyi was one of the six independent kingdoms that were established after the fall of the Kingdom of Mpororo in 1752.
 It was ruled by the Omukama and in 1901; it became a part of the Kingdom of Ankole which was an ancient Ugandan kingdom that encompassed areas of Igara, Sheema, Bweju and parts of Mpororo.
 Later on, it became a cultural center, serving as a hub for community tourism.
 Today, Nshenyi is being promoted as a homestead where visitors can experience the culture and way of life of the Ankole people.

 Nshenyi cultural village is located in Kitwe in Ntungamo District in western Uganda.
 Today, it is a cultural village located about 10 kilometers away from Uganda’s border with Rwanda and Tanzania.
 Driving from Ntungamo town to Nshenyi cultural village takes about 30 minutes and about an hour when driving from Mbarara.